1. Introduction

 acp:attribute

-they MUST also implement corresponding matching algorithms.
+also define and implement corresponding matching algorithms.

 4.5.1.
 Example Matcher extension